expo/expo/docs/pages/tutorial/configuration.md

 import Video from '~/components/plugins/Video';
 import { Collapsible } from '~/ui/components/Collapsible';

 Before considering the app fully launchable, you have to configure the status bar and add a splash screen and app icon.
-In this module, you will learn how to do all of that.
+In this chapter, you will learn how to do all of that.

 ## Step 1: Configure the status bar